Deiva Balam: Production

 The film was produced by Ponnaloori Brothers under their own banner and was directed by P. Vasanthakumar Reddy.
 Uthayakumar wrote the dialogues.
 Cinematography was done by B. J. Reddy and W. R. Subba Rao while Rajan did the editing.
 D. Venugopalasamy handled the choreography.
 The film was made in Telugu with the title Daiva Balam with N. T. Rama Rao and Jayashree starring.
-This film was partly coloured by Eastmancolor, making it one of the earliest Indian film to have sequences in Eastmancolor.
+This film was partly coloured by Gevacolor.

 Soundtrack

-Music was composed by G. Aswathama and the lyrics were penned by A. Maruthakasi, Thanjai N. Ramaiah Dass and Lakshmanadas.
+Music was composed by G. Aswathama.

 Release

 Deiva Balam was released on 11 July 1959, delayed from June.